-Everything in the newly opened Hotel Sanders Copenhagen has been curated just for this hotel, and when creative owner Alexander Kølpin turned his thoughts to what sort of art would hang on the walls, he and the design team at Lind & Almond commissioned the talented Lydia Cowpertwait of Dais Contemporary to create the scene.
+Everything in the Boutique Hotel Sanders Copenhagen has been curated just for this hotel, and when creative owner Alexander Kølpin turned his thoughts to what sort of art would hang on the walls, he and the design team at Lind & Almond commissioned the talented Lydia Cowpertwait of Dais Contemporary to create the scene.

-Sanders Copenhagen is deliberately different than the other hotels in town, it is truly bespoke and borne out of a passion for the arts.
+Boutique Hotel Sanders Copenhagen is deliberately different than the other hotels in town, it is truly bespoke and borne out of a passion for the arts.
 Here is a run-down of the soulful contemporary artists that grace Sanders’ walls, and their works that originate from across the globe in myriad forms, from ceramics to painting to photography to pieces in between… you’ll be in good company.
 Hotel Sanders and Dais Contemporary Art Projects have added another sophisticated layer to the provenance of this luxury boutique hotel with cleverly sourced artists and artworks that adorn the rooms, suites and public spaces.

 LA-born and NY-living Lily Ludlow’s paintings have been widely exhibited in the New York gallery scene.

 From prominent names such as Hauser & Wirth, Leo Koenig, White Columns, and Nicelle Beauchene, Ludlow has been the subject of solo exhibitions at Shane Campbell Gallery, Chicago, Rebecca Camhi, Athens, Greece and CANADA, New York, and has been represented by CANADA since 2004.